 Yazd Khan bazaar

 It is known as one of the ancient landmarks in Yazd.
 It is located in the center of Ghiyam Street.
 The construction goes back to the era of Nasreddin Shah Qajar.
-The beautiful and old Khan Bazaar complex, Hosseineh, cistern, and the bath next to it are the reference for the past architecture of this region.
+The beautiful and old Khan Bazaar complex, Hosseineh, cistern, and the bath next to it reference the past architecture of this region.
 Different structures and contradicting ordinates of this bazaar testify to its gradual structure.
 The Khan Bazaar is 274 meters long and its height changes from 4 to 6 meters.
 The Khan Bazaar is indeed the longest and widest bazaar in Yazd.
 The materials used in this construction are mainly sun-dried bricks, clay, and bricks.
 This bazaar has 2 sections:

 North-South and East-West.
 The north-south part of this bazaar is 78 meters long and has 53 shops.
 The east-west section is also 180 meters long and has 100 shops.